qqiangwu/cppship/README.md

 A cargo-like modern cpp build tools, aimed to combine all existing best practices, rather than re-inventing them from scratch.

 + dependency management: [conan2](https://conan.io/)
+  + you can also directly declare a header-only lib in git as a dependency since we already have tons of same libs
 + build: [cmake](https://cmake.org/)
 + tests: google test
 + benches: google bench